stevenc-stb/spdx-3-model/model/SystemsEngineering/SystemsEngineering.md

 - name: SystemsEngineering

 ## Profile conformance
-- for every `/SystemsEngineering/RequirementVerification` there shall exist at least one `/Core/Relationship` of type `verifiedBy` having that element as its to property and a `/Core/Requirement` as its from property.
+- for every `/SystemsEngineering/RequirementVerification` there shall exist at least one `/Core/Relationship` of relationship type `verifiedBy` having that element as its to property and a `/Core/Requirement` as its from property.